Cookies vs localStorage vs IndexedDB: which require consent?

 Server-side processing of data the user voluntarily submitted (a contact form, a checkout) does not trigger 5(3) because no storage on the user’s device occurs.
 That is GDPR territory, not ePrivacy 5(3).
 The line is whether the user’s terminal equipment is involved as a storage or readout site.

 HTTP request headers the browser sends automatically (User-Agent, Accept-Language, Sec-CH-UA hints) are also outside 5(3) when used in their intended functional capacity.
-The moment those headers are combined to fingerprint a user, 5(3) re-engages — the EDPB’s test is intent, not transport.
+The moment those headers are combined to fingerprint a user, 5(3) re-engages.
+The EDPB’s test is neither intent nor transport but instruction: whether the entity instructed the terminal equipment to send the information (Guidelines 02/2023, paras 33–34).
+The same paragraphs make clear the entity that issues the instruction and the entity that receives the information need not be the same, so “we never wrote the code, we only receive the data” is not an answer.

 The “localStorage trick” that does not work